Consider Adoption - Adopt, Don't Shop!

 Status: Adopted!
 Year: 2014 Breed:...

-Step 1 Review all adoption protocol and FAQs HTFAS receives many questions on a daily basis.
-Reviewing all supplied information can often answer your questions and speed up your adoption process.
+Step 1 Review our adoption process and FAQs This can often answer your questions and speed up your adoption process.

 Animal Adoption FAQs